 This website is maintained by fans of Shark Tank.
 It is a directory of the business ideas and products that have been presented on the show.
 There have been over 900 pitches since the show began in 2009, so we wanted to create a record of them all that was easy to browse.
 We sometimes receive a sales commission from businesses that have been on the show, or retailers like Amazon, if you buy a product after clicking a link on this site.
-This, and a few banner ads placed by google, are the sole sources of revenue for this website.

 There are many successful products featured here as well as many that didn’t succeed.
 But all are worthy of our attention and respect.
 Pitching a business or product to the sharks and an audience of millions takes a lot of courage.
 These entrepreneurs had to battle countless competitors during rigorous auditions and multi-level applications to make it on Shark Tank.